hitmantb/skvrmo/README.md

 ## **Starting The Game**

-- Once installation is complete, open MO2 and run "Play Game (SKSE)" from upper right corner, everything is already included and ready to go out of box
+- Once installation is complete, open MO2 from the installed folder and run "Play Game (SKSE)" from upper right corner, everything is already included and ready to go out of box
 - Mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab
 - Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
 - AMD/GTX users disable DLAA and Nvidia Reflex in MO2 mods to avoid hard crash.
 Enable TAA in game to compensate